WordOps/WordOps/README.md

 ## Support

-If you feel there is a bug directly related to WordOps, feel free to open an issue.
+If you feel there is a bug directly related to WordOps, or if you want to suggest new features for WordOps, feel free to open an issue.
-For any other questions/suggestions about WordOps or if you need support, please use the [WordOps Community Forum](https://community.wordops.net/).
+For any other questions about WordOps or if you need support, please use the [Community Forum](https://community.wordops.net/).

 # Contributing